You're reading docs for Nextly Alpha. APIs may change between releases.

 2. URLs stored in the database still point to the old storage.

-3. For a full migration, you'll need to copy files and update URLs in the database.
+3. For a full migration you'll need to copy the files and rewrite the URLs in the media table.

-A common pattern is to use environment variables to switch automatically:
+A common pattern is to switch automatically based on env vars: